If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 9 Informing parents and others

-The investigating social worker informs the parents of te tamaiti or rangatahi and everyone involved of the outcome of the assessment or investigation and records this in CYRAS.
+The investigating social worker informs the parents of te tamaiti or rangatahi and everyone involved of the outcome of the child and family assessment or investigation and records this in CYRAS.